Step by Step Installation and Usage

 A full treatment of VCF filtering for population genetics is beyond our scope here, but for a good start see: https://speciationgenomics.github.io/filtering_vcfs/.

-At minumum, we reccomend filtering your VCF (a) using the GATK best practices site filtration procedure (if applicable) and (b) performing further filtering for missingness, site quality score, and mean depth (minimum and maxmium).
+At minimum, we recommend filtering your VCF (a) using the GATK best practices site filtration procedure (if applicable) and (b) performing further filtering for missingness, site quality score, and mean depth (minimum and maximum).

 Here is an example using VCFtools.
 The specific values (especially for min/max-meanDP) will vary based on your dataset: